Derek Kolstad

 Derek Kolstad (born April 4, 1974) is an American screenwriter and film producer.
-He is the creator of the John Wick franchise, which began in 2014 with the film of the same name.
-He continued to write for the sequels of the franchise and is mainly known as a screenwriter of action films and shows.
+He is the creator of the John Wick franchise, which began in 2014.
+He continued to write for the first two sequels of the franchise and is mainly known as a screenwriter of action films and shows.

 Biography

 Originally from Madison, Wisconsin, Kolstad attended Edgewood High School of the Sacred Heart and later studied business administration at Taylor University in Indiana.
 He moved to California at age 24 to pursue screenwriting.
 He says he started writing films when he was a teenager, but he struggled to find success in Hollywood at first.